-Nips aren’t always aggressive.
-In fact, they can be harmless body language that parrots share in the wild.
-The only difference is that feathers protect them while your fingers contain delicate skin, bones, and nerves.
+Nips can be harmless body language that parrots share in the wild.
+The only difference is that feathers protect them, while your fingers contain delicate skin, bones, and nerves.

 This bite may sting.
-Before nipping at you, the parrot may nudge your skin tentatively with its closed beak.
-If you ignore it, the macaw will open its mouth and catch the skin with the tip of its beak.
+Before nipping you, the parrot may nudge your skin tentatively with its closed beak.
+If you don’t take notice, the macaw will open its mouth and catch the skin with the tip of its beak.

 When nips become aggressive, they’re known as piercing bites.
 This involves the macaw using only the tip of its beak to apply force when biting you.

-Depending on how much force the parrot applies, the bite can puncture the skin and draw blood.
+Depending on how much force the parrot exerts, the bite can puncture the skin and draw blood.
 The bite will sting, but the total surface area of the wound will be small.

 Macaws use piercing bites when their warnings aren’t heeded.
 If your parrot has already hissed, fluffed its feathers, and snapped at you, this bite will be issued for testing its boundaries.

 Bones may crack or shatter if the macaw bites down on a large section of your finger.
-If the macaw doesn’t let go, the resulting struggle could rip the finger clean off.
+The resulting struggle could rip the finger clean off if the macaw doesn’t let go.